-The definition of "harm" is that defined in section 53 of the 2007 Act, namely; "All harmful conduct and, in particular, includes-
+The definition of "harm" is that defined in section 53 of the 2007 Act, namely;

+"All harmful conduct and, in particular, includes-

-- (a) conduct which causes physical harm - (b) conduct which causes psychological harm (for example: causing fear, alarm or distress), - (c) unlawful conduct which appropriates or adversely effects property, rights or interests (for example: theft, fraud, embezzlement or extortion), - (d) conduct which causes self-harm".
+- (a) conduct which causes physical harm - (b) conduct which causes psychological harm (for example: causing fear, alarm or distress), - (c) unlawful conduct which appropriates or adversely effects property, rights or interests (for example: theft, fraud, embezzlement or extortion). - (d) conduct which causes self-harm".

-The ASP ISP operates in conjunction with the Grampian Data Sharing Partnership Memorandum of Understanding for the Sharing of Information and the Grampian Interagency Policy and Procedures for the Support and Protection of Adults at Risk of Harm.
+The ASP ISP operates in conjunction with the Grampian Data Sharing Partnership Memorandum of Understanding for the Sharing of Information and the Grampian Interagency Guidance for Adult Support and Protection.